DIN Rails Explained

 A DIN rail is basically a horizontal strip of metal, constructed in a standard dimension and shape.
 This allows for electrical components to be clipped onto the rail, without having to worry about drilling into the wall.

 Better yet, a well-fitted rail can anchor the component far more steadily than screwing them to the wall would achieve and doesn’t buckle or bend easily.
 A useful trait for key devices that need to be protected from physical shocks.

-How is an Embedded Computer Mounted on a DIN Rail?
+How are Embedded Computers Mounted on DIN Rails?